geofabrik/osm-bright-greyscale/README.md

 ![screenshot](./preview.png)

 OSM Bright is a sensible starting point for quickly making beautiful maps based on an OpenStreetMap database.
 It is written in the [Carto](https://github.com/kosmtik/kosmtik) styling language and can be opened as a project in [Kosmtik](https://github.com/kosmtik/kosmtik)

+Versions will be tagged with the [osm-carto](https://github.com/gravitystorm/openstreetmap-carto) version that is supported.

 ## Installation